kieran-woodrow/Task-list-project/README.md

 The project has 2 files: 'index.html' and 'app.js'

 # How to run
- Download all files and just open index.html
+- Download all files
+- Open index.html